threefoldfoundation/info_sdk/src/gettingstarted/getting_on_stellar.md

 Every 3bot gives right to 1000 FreeTFTs, available to pay capacity on the Threefold network.

-To claim your 1000 FreeTFT, go to the [website](https://getfreetft.threefold.io/) and claim your tokens.
+To claim your 1000 FreeTFT, go to the website and claim your tokens.

 ![getfreetft](./img/getfreetft.png)
 <!--- TODO add FreeTFT faucet website, testnet already available :
 https://testnet.threefold.io/threefoldfoundation/stellar_faucet --->

 <b/> Remark: </b>
 - only 1000 FreeTFTs are available per 3Bot.
 Moreover, also the number of 3Bots per user / phone number is limited.
 - FreeTFTs are only available to explore the Threefold Network, and have no long-term value.
+- Getting Free TFT is currently only available on testnet, the website for production is coming soon.